“If one worm clamp isn't cutting it, two worm clamps will.”

 The biggest criticism of worm gear clamps is that they can loosen over time and can slightly distort the tubing/hose over time since most of the tension is on one side of the clamp.

-Other than being a one time use, the biggest drawback to these clamps is that it can be difficult to get the crimp tool into tight spaces -- this is more of a problem seen in automotive applications, but it can be a problem in irrigation systems, particularly when clamping in a valve box or similarly small space.
+Other than being a one-time use, the biggest drawback to these clamps is that it can be difficult to get the crimp tool into tight spaces -- this is more of a problem seen in automotive applications, but it can be a problem in irrigation systems, particularly when clamping in a valve box or similarly small space.

 T-Bolt Clamps are often referred to as Racing Camps or EFI Clamps.
 They are a good balance between worm gear clamps and pinch clamps.
-Unlike worm gear clamps, these provide for 360° of tension so you don’t end up with distorted hose.
+Unlike worm gear clamps, these provide 360° of tension so you don’t end up with a distorted hose.
 Unlike pinch clamps, these can be reused at any time and are easy to remove from tubing and hoses.

 The biggest drawback to T-Bolt clamps is generally only in their price, as they do cost a bit more than the other two clamp styles we carry.
 It has been reported that these can also lose a bit of tension over time like worm-gear clamps, but without the associated distortion of the tubing.

-If you have an odd size tubing for which there are no available clamps or need a special sized clamp for a particular application, Murray produces a create-a-clamp kit that allows you to create a custom sized worm gear clamp.
-The kit comes with 10' of banding, adjustable fasteners and band splices.
+If you have an odd size tubing for which there are no available clamps or need a special-sized clamp for a particular application, Murray produces a create-a-clamp kit that allows you to create a custom-sized worm gear clamp.
+The kit comes with 10' of banding, adjustable fasteners, and band splices.
 The kit is available at this link: Create a Clamp Kit.

 Clamp Features Chart